Volunteer with Children in Fiji

 - Placement locations: Nadi and Lautoka

-- Types of care projects: Kindergartens, care homes for the elderly and special needs schools
+- Types of care projects: Kindergartens and special needs schools

 - Number of people cared for: Varied

 - Role: Volunteers work on achieving the goals set out in the Care Management Plan, including running educational games and group activities, providing emotional support, and helping improve the quality of life for those living with disabilities.

 Volunteering on a Care project in Fiji is an ideal way to get involved with the local community of this fascinating island.
 Whether you are on a gap year, summer placement, or career break we will arrange a great project for you.
 Volunteers with specific qualifications and experience are welcome, though you don’t need either to join us as a Care volunteer.
 All we ask is that you bring energy, passion, and commitment to the placement.

 Our Care placements are based in and around Nadi and Lautoka on the west coast of Viti Levu.
 Most volunteers work at kindergartens, though there are also opportunities to volunteer in centers for children with special needs.
 Please let us know if you have a preference on your application so we can place you according to your skills and interest.